Vishalbharadwaj27/single-campus-hub/README.md

 It is a web application for managing campus events and activities, and its features are as follows

-Event management
+1.Event management
-User authentication
+2.User authentication
-Real-time updates
+3.Real-time updates
-Responsive design
+4.Responsive design

 To setup The application provides functions that act as endpoints for generating reports:the project in your local first Clone the repository: